Grief Continuing Education Workshops

 Professional development and training activities rooted in the most current grief best-practices and research.

-Workshops are developed for social workers, counselors, and psychologists.
-But as big believers that ALL people can benefit from grief education, they are open to anyone.
+Workshops are developed for social workers, therapists, counselors, chaplains, and psychologists.
+But as big believers that ALL people can benefit from grief education, they are open to anyone who would like to attend.

 Grief Support for Addiction and Overdose Losses